Charlie Chamberlain: Life

-Chamberlain's mother was widowed early and to assist her around the home, he went to work in the lumber woods at the age of eight.
-In this setting was an extroverted young person who was eager to entertain.
-During WWI, he allegedly sang to the soldiers on passing trains.
+Chamberlain's mother became a widow early on, and to support her around the home, he began working in the lumber woods at the age of eight.
+Despite his young age, he was an extroverted individual, eager to entertain in that environment.During WWI, he allegedly sang to the soldiers on passing trains.
 While riding a train himself, a friend of Don Messer's heard Charlie singing, and put him in touch with the fiddler who was looking for a vocalist.
 Charlie Chamberlain performed pretty much exclusively with Messer for the rest of his career.

 Chamberlain is most often recalled as an incredible character, a huge man with huge appetites, who was notoriously generous, and quite freely shared his money with friends and neighbours.
 During the sixties, when Don Messer's Jubilee was one of the highest rated TV shows in Canada, Charlie also worked pumping gas at a service station in Lakeside, NS.